I believe everyone wants to know they are making a meaningful difference in our world, and it's our job to give them that opportunity.

 This is what I want to do with you.
 Together, we can give people the opportunities to make a meaningful and impactful difference in our world.
 In our first call, you will share with me all of the amazing things your organization is doing.
 In our strategy meeting, we will decide what ways will connect your guests most effectively (live auction items, appeals, stories, etc).
 The night of your event, we will give your guests meaningful opportunities to make a lasting difference.
 By giving your guests the opportunity to do something great with their donation, you can build lasting relationships that will have them coming back to see what they can accomplish at your gala.

 I can't do what I do without creating authentic connections with you, so you should know a little more about me.
 I am born and raised in the Minneapolis area, which is mostly where I get to work with amazing nonprofits like yours.

 When I was a sophomore in college at Bethel University in Saint Paul, I went to an auction and thought it looked fun, so the following summer I attended the World Wide College of Auctioneering in Mason City, IA.
 I was immediately hooked and started working with nonprofits right away.
 That was in 2007 and I haven't looked back since.

-I am married to an amazing man who I met in second grade (he was also in second grade at the time, don't worry) and we have a two awesome kids (ages 3 & 4).
+I am married to an amazing man who I met in second grade (he was also in second grade at the time, don't worry) and we have a two awesome kids (ages 4 & 5).
 Spending time as a family is a huge priority for us, so aside from working with nonprofits and schools like you and hanging with the family, I don't have many hobbies at this stage in life.
-We like to read together, go for walks and play pretend.
+We like to read together, go for walks and play with legos.
 Any weekend that isn't filled with Gala's is spent camping in the woods where we slow down and explore and enjoy being a family.